fieldtrip/website/development/realtime/biosemi.md

 ### Compilation

-You will need the Labview DLL (or shared object), which you can download from [the Biosemi website](http://www.biosemi.com/download.htm).
+You will need the Labview DLL (or shared object), which you can download from [the BioSemi website](http://www.biosemi.com/download.htm).
 Depending on your platform, you might be able to get ready-made binaries, or you need to compile this yourself.

 For compiling the **biosemi2ft** tool, change to the `realtime/datasource/biosemi` directory and type `make`.
 The Makefile will